noi-techpark/odh-docs/source/datasets.rst

 .. changed |today| to a static date 4 iaa

-.. note:: This page was last updated on 15th January 2019, hence all information about the availability of datasets is correct as of this date.
+.. note:: This page was last updated on 07 of June 2019, hence all information about the availability of datasets is correct as of this date.
 This page will be updated in due time as soon as more material will be made available.

+   ..
       This page will be soon removed, as all the information statically provided here will be in the near future be replaced by :ref:`the broker service <broker>`, which dynamically maintains the list.

 As seen in :numref:`domains-diagram`, data originate from different domains (Mobility, Tourism, and so on); they are gathered from sensors